-Please see below for find a list of medications that will need prior authorization.
-There will be no changes to the pharmacy benefit.
-For pharmacy benefit questions, please refer to the Pharmacy section of this manual.
+Please see below for a list of medications that will need prior authorization.

 Please note any request using a generic J code (examples: J3490, J8499, J9999) will need a single case agreement to ensure proper payment.
 We look forward to offering you this program and hope that it will enhance your experience with oncology service authorizations.
+If you have any questions, please visit the Evolent website: https://my.newcenturyhealth.com.